Evidence-based practice: Metascience

-There has since been a movement for the use of evidence-based practice in conducting scientific research in attempt to address the replication crisis and other major issues affecting scientific research.
+There has since been a movement for the use of evidence-based practice in conducting scientific research in an attempt to address the replication crisis and other major issues affecting scientific research.
 The application of evidence-based practices to research itself is called metascience, which seeks to increase the quality of scientific research while reducing waste.
 It is also known as "research on research" and "the science of science", as it uses research methods to study how research is done and where improvements can be made.
 The five main areas of research in metascience are methodology, reporting, reproducibility, evaluation, and incentives.
 Metascience has produced a number of reforms in science such as the use of study pre-registration and the implementation of reporting guidelines with the goal of bettering scientific research practices.

 Education

 Evidence-based education (EBE), also known as evidence-based interventions, is a model in which policy-makers and educators use empirical evidence to make informed decisions about education interventions (policies, practices, and programs).
 In other words, decisions are based on scientific evidence rather than opinion.

 EBE has gained attention since English author David H. Hargreaves suggested in 1996 that education would be more effective if teaching, like medicine, was a "research-based profession".

-Since 2000, studies in Australia, England, Scotland and the USA have supported the use of research to improve educational practices in teaching reading.
+Since 2000, studies in Australia, England, Scotland and the US have supported the use of research to improve educational practices in teaching reading.

-In 1997, the National Institute of Child Health and Human Development (NICHD) convened a national panel to assess the effectiveness of different approaches used to teach children to read.
+In 1997, the National Institute of Child Health and Human Development convened a national panel to assess the effectiveness of different approaches used to teach children to read.
 The resulting National Reading Panel examined quantitative research studies on many areas of reading instruction, including phonics and whole language.
 In 2000 it published a report entitled Teaching Children to Read: An Evidence-based Assessment of the Scientific Research Literature on Reading and its Implications for Reading Instruction that provided a comprehensive review of what was known about best practices in reading instruction in the U.S.